Sunny skies, calm and clear blue waters…

 My hubby and I had a wonderful time aboard the Spirit of Ethan Allen.
 For more info about the various cruises at Lake Champlain, check out the What & Where section below.

-Thank you so much for reading and have a great Sunday!
+Thank you so much for reading.
+Have a great day!

 What & Where